rnascunha/tree_trunks/README.md

 $ make
 $ ./modules
 ```
-Modules are a way to locally give a name and define a *log level*.
+Modules are a way to locally give the log a name and define a *log level*.
 To define a module:

 ```
 static constexpr tt::module debug_mod = {